 Want to see where the sages of online travel advice hang out in New York City?
 This weekend 300 travel bloggers are convening for the 2010 Travel Blog Exchange conference (with bloggers holding meetings, clearly the revolution is over and the squares have survived).
 But give new media credit: TBEX ’10′s official schedule and meetups show nary an Olive Garden, Planet Hollywood or Hard Rock Cafe.
 Check below the fold for the lineup.

-A freelance writer, editor, and consultant, my work focuses on travel and culture.
-I've contributed to The Wall Street Journal, USA Today, Fox News, Air Canada's enRoute, BlackBook, AOL Travel, Gridskipper, Deadspin, and Budget Travel.
-I'm also the editor of Eater Louisville.
+Travel news/travel buzz editor at MapQuest.
+Previously, freelance travel writer (contributed to The Wall Street Journal, USA Today, Fox News, Air Canada's enRoute, BlackBook, AOL Travel, Gridskipper, and Budget Travel) and founding editor of Eater Louisville.